jankaWIS/fractal_dimension_analysis/README.md

 First of all, there has been [this extension to 3D](https://github.com/ChatzigeorgiouGroup/FractalDimension) together with some applications on cytoskeleton complexity.

 Second of all, in biology for image processing, FiJi/ImageJ is used a lot (ref) for estimating the fractal dimension of a grayscale image (or for analysis of signal coming from microscopy).
-The relevant documentation is on those pages: [introduction (link to source code)](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/Introduction.htm), [box counting](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/BoxCounting.htm) but more importantly, this [glossary](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/Glossary.htm#grayscale) which defines three measures for grayscale images (notice that this Is basically looking at 3D)
+The relevant documentation is on those pages: [introduction (link to source code)](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/Introduction.htm) or [pdf summary with links](https://www.researchgate.net/profile/Audrey-Karperien/publication/258341589_FracLac_for_ImageJ/links/0c9605285e41abf78f000000/FracLac-for-ImageJ.pdf), [box counting](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/BoxCounting.htm) but more importantly, this [glossary](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/Glossary.htm#grayscale) which defines three measures for grayscale images (notice that this Is basically looking at 3D)

 > FracLac reports 3 basic types of fractal dimension for grayscale scans.
+>
 > DB
+>
 > DM
+>
 > Dx̄

 Besides all of this, this tool also controls for other problems (tbh I think that some are negligible like the starting grid position which they sample), eg see [this link](https://imagej.nih.gov/ij/plugins/fraclac/FLHelp/BoxCountingOptions.htm).